 Why do buyers like FishHawk Ranch in Lithia in the Tampa area?

-FishHawk Ranch is a growing community of families enjoying together 25 miles of nature trails; the waters of Aquatic and Osprey Clubs; the community games at Hawk Park; summer concerts, farmers markets, movies in the open and other entertainment events at Park Square; banquets and celebrations at the Pametto Club; soccer, football, baseball, lacrosse, softball and cheerleading aat the FishHawk County Sports Complex; and other activities that bring neighbors closer together, making FishHawk a tight-knit community.
+FishHawk Ranch is a growing community of families enjoying together 25 miles of nature trails; the waters of Aquatic and Osprey Clubs; the community games at Hawk Park; summer concerts, farmers markets, movies in the open and other entertainment events at Park Square; banquets and celebrations at the Pametto Club; soccer, football, baseball, lacrosse, softball and cheerleading aat the FishHawk County Sports Complex; and other activities like summer camp kids with a program full of fun that bring neighbors closer together, making FishHawk a tight-knit community.

 FishHawk is also just 25 minutes to downtown Tampa, where residents can enjoy events at facilities such as the St. Pete Times Forum and David A. Straz Jr. Center for the Performing Arts, adventures in Ybor City and games by the Tampa Bay Lightning, Tampa Bay Buccaneers and Tampa Bay Rays.